 We were able to complete the loop in 6 hours.
 We did it in mid-April, so the boats were not very busy and we didn’t have to wait long.
 We understand the wait for the boats can be quite long in high season.
 We carried our kids (aged 2 & 4) most of the way, but we estimate they each walked around 3 miles (5km) each.

 Note: There is no parking at the trailhead.
 You can park in Hresko or Menzi Louka and then walk to the trailhead or take the bus.

-How to get to Decin from the Prague Airport.
+How to get from Prague to Decin.
 It is possible to get to Hrensko from Decin via train or bus.
 The trailhead is reachable by foot from Hrensko.
 If you want to do some additional hiking in the region, you’ll need a rental car.

 We only write about destinations we have personally visited with our family.
 This post contains compensated links.